StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 For example, in a compressed video stream where a frame is encoded as differences relative to the previous frame, there is no easy way to decode the current frame when the previous frame is missing.
+This scenario has many similarities to
+Packet Expiration ({{expiration}})
+except that when using Packet Expiration the data loss is intentional and self-inflicted, whereas out-of-order delivery encompasses both the case of intentional packet loss by the sender and inadvertent packet loss in the network.

 In a network using L4S {{RFC9330}} the motivation for writing extremely complicated software to handle